TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 parity <= data_in_buffer(23) xor data_in_buffer(22) xor data_in_buffer(21) xor data_in_buffer(20) xor data_in_buffer(19) xor data_in_buffer(18) xor data_in_buffer(17)  xor data_in_buffer(16) xor data_in_buffer(15) xor data_in_buffer(14) xor data_in_buffer(13) xor data_in_buffer(12) xor data_in_buffer(11) xor data_in_buffer(10) xor data_in_buffer(9) xor data_in_buffer(8) xor data_in_buffer(7) xor data_in_buffer(6) xor data_in_buffer(5) xor data_in_buffer(4) xor data_in_buffer(3) xor data_in_buffer(2) xor data_in_buffer(1) xor data_in_buffer(0) xor user_status_shift(23) xor channel_status_shift(23);
 ```

-But remember how I mentioned earlier that I had extended the user and channel status vectors to 384 bits to match the full length 📏 ? <br>Yeah.
+But remember how I mentioned earlier that I had extended the user and channel status vectors to 384 bits to match the full length 📏? <br>Yeah.
 Well, the parity calculation?
 Still hardcoded to pull from bit 23.

 As soon as I fixed the logic to XOR the correct final bits of the expanded vectors, bam.
 Everything lined up.
 It just worked 🔥.
 I also went ahead an added the missing validity bit in the calculation.
-The reason I got better sound when I added the channel status bits is probably due to the fact that the parity calculation was correct more often for some reason 😅.
+The reason I got better sound when I added the channel status bits is probably because the parity calculation was correct more often for some reason 😅.

 It would seem that in every project there is an issue where I sink countless hours of debugging just to find out it's one of the stupidest mistakes ever.
 But hey, that's life … 🤡